o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 This example code includes two new operations:

-- `MyContract.compile()` creates prover and verification keys from your smart contract.
-You must create the keys before you can create any proofs.
+- `MyContract.compile()` creates prover and verification keys from your smart contract.[^1] You must create the keys before you can create any proofs.

+- `tx.prove()` goes through your transaction and creates proofs for all the account updates that came from method calls.

-  - The name `compile()` is a metaphor for what this function does: creating prover and verifier functions from your code.
+[^1]:The name `compile()` is a metaphor for what this function does: creating prover and verifier functions from your code.
 It doesn't refer to literal "compilation" of JS into a circuit representation.
 The circuit representation of your code is created by _executing_ it, not by compiling it.
 Also, the prover function still includes the execution of your JS code as one step.

-- `tx.prove()` goes through your transaction and creates proofs for all the account updates that came from method calls.

 Both of these heavy cryptographic operations can take between a few seconds and a few minutes, depending on the amount of logic you're proving and on how fast your machine is.
 If you print the transaction again with `tx.toPretty()`, it now has the proof as a Base64 string inside the `authorization` field: